GilsondaGama/MyReadsNew/README.md

 # MyReads Project: A Book Lending App

 Simple app to manage lists of current reading, want to read and already read books.
 Built with React and React Router.
-This project was created with [Create React App].
-You can find more information on how to perform common tasks here.
-The starter template for the assignment (including CSS styles) can be found here.
+This project was created with  [Create React App](https://github.com/facebookincubator/create-react-app).
+You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+The starter template for the assignment (including CSS styles) can be found  [here](https://github.com/udacity/reactnd-project-myreads-starter).

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.